 - This provides evidence for any audits/challenges around sensor accuracy levels

 - This provides highly stable readings even in environments where there is high levels of humidity

 - Seamless connectivity to the CDLSmartHub IoT platform

-- Platform gives a ‘helicopter’ view of all installed systems which enables you to manage employee exposure levels intelligently – you cannot manage what you cannot measure
+- The platform gives a ‘helicopter’ view of all installed systems which enables you to manage employee exposure levels intelligently – you cannot manage what you cannot measure

 - Rolling averages are calculated on the platform.

 - Provision of real-time alerting when exposure levels exceed acceptable levels, allowing you to take necessary action